 Note that staying on local islands has some downsides—alcohol is not available and women can only wear bikinis on designated “bikini beaches”.
 I’ll be writing more about this in my next post on planning a trip to the Maldives, and you can also read about our stay on Fulidhoo.

 Accommodation, activities, and some restaurants in the Maldives are quoted in US dollars.
 You can usually pay in dollars or Maldivian rufiyaa.
 Almost everything has an additional tax (12%) and service charge (10%) added to the quoted prices.

-As always, we tracked our expenses using our travel budget iPhone app Trail Wallet.
+As always, we tracked our expenses using our travel budget iPhone app Trail Wallet (update: after 10 years, Trail Wallet is sadly no longer available).
 The summary screen displays our trip costs in our home (British pounds) and (with a tap of the screen) local currencies (US dollars and Maldivian rufiyaa).

 Here’s the total amount we spent for two people during our first week in the Maldives: